 - The cream will not harm your face or eyes.

 A success Story

 Today I ordered MELADERM again.
 I started to use this cream since 2 years ago.
-I had age spot, dark spot on my face.
+I had age spots, dark spot on my face.
 I went to doctor’s office and they did treatment for me but not disappear, I used another expensive cream but no disappear.
 Then I found out about MELEDERM.
-It’s easy to use and I have been use for 2 years and my age spot and dark spot are mostly disappear.
+It’s easy to use and I have been using for 2 years and my age spot and dark spot mostly disappear.
 I am so happy now.
-I want to tell everyone, it’s depends on person but just keep continue to use like me.
+I want to tell everyone, it depends on the person but just keep continue to use like me.
 You will see good result.
-In my case I need only 2 MELADERM in a year.
+In my case, I need only 2 MELADERM in a year.
 Thank you so much for MELADERM!! – Sammy S.

 - Zhu, W., & Gao, J. (2008, April).
 The use of botanical extracts as topical skin-lightening agents for the improvement of skin pigmentation disorders.
 In Journal of Investigative Dermatology Symposium Proceedings (Vol. 13, No. 1, pp. 20-24).
 Nature Publishing Group. link